sixiangdeweicao/RDET/README.md

-# DET
+# RDET
-Efficient IPv6 address discovery algorithm DET which combines density, information entropy and space tree.
-DET is short for detective, which means that  discovery new active IPv6 addresses  in the IPv6 address space.
+Efficient IPv6 address discovery algorithm RDET which combines density, information entropy and space tree.
+RDET is short for detective, which means that  discovery new active IPv6 addresses  in the IPv6 address space.

 ## Dependencies and installation
-DET is compateible with Python3.x.
+RDET is compateible with Python3.x.
 You can install the requirements for your version.
-Besides, DET uses the following packages:
+Besides, RDET uses the following packages:

 * argparse
 ```